On Disturbance State-Space Models and the Particle Marginal Metropolis-Hastings Sampler: Case studies in marine biogeochemistry

-The NPZD model represents the interaction of nutrients ($N$), phytoplankton ($P$), zooplankton ($Z$) and detritus ($D$), in the common currency of nitrogen, within the surface mixed layer of a body of water.
+The NPZD model represents the interaction of nutrients ($N$), phytoplankton ($P$), zooplankton ($Z$) and detritus ($D$), quantified in the common currency of nitrogen, within the surface mixed layer of a body of water.
 The surface waters are modelled as a single box, subject to exogenous environmental forcings such as available light, temperature and changes in mixed layer depth.
-A full derivation of the model, including sources for the prior distribution over parameters, can be found in \citet{Parslow2011}; the essentials for the present work are summarised here.
-We have adopted a slightly simpler version of the model than that presented in \citet{Parslow2011}, whereby exogenous forcings are considered time-invariant.